 The main one is that the block faces onto both King William Street and Cannon Street, which is a huge benefit for logistics as you can have lorries come in one side and drive out the other — which massively reduces congestion around the entrances and opens up more of the cramped space for working on.

 What they also realized is that if some changes to the proposed layout were made below ground, there’s a rather useful second building site not far away which could be of considerable help.

 When working underground, you often have to deal with old sewers and utilities, not to mention building foundations, but also occasionally, something old becomes very useful.

 Not far from the Northern line tunnels is the remains of the original “northern line” that was decommissioned in 1900.
-What Dragados have done is to make use of that old tunnel as access to the Bank station upgrades.
-They’ve had to seal off a little used road nearby for their construction site, and drilled a large shaft down, but it gave them two building sites where it had been thought only one would be possible, and opened up a range of interesting other ideas.
+What Dragados has done is to make use of that old tunnel as access to the Bank station upgrades.
+They’ve had to seal off a little-used road nearby for their construction site, and drilled a large shaft down, but it gave them two building sites where it had been thought only one would be possible and opened up a range of interesting other ideas.

 In order to really make use of the old tunnels for the Bank station upgrade, they found that they needed to move the planned route of the new Northern line tunnel further away from the original path.
 That’s usually more expensive as you have to dig longer side-passages, but having the two Northern line tunnels further apart than planned opened up two of the more innovative ideas for this project, and the time savings from having two building sites more than compensated for the additional tunneling costs.

 One of the big reasons for there being sometimes quite long tunnels between platforms and exits in many tube stations is that they act as capacity sponges, allowing people to get off the platforms and away from trains, while waiting to get up the lifts or escalators.

 But the longer the tunnel, the more annoying it is for people to walk down (ahem, Green Park), so here at Bank, they’re about to install a travolator linking the Central and Northern lines.